This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Expedia (NASDAQ:EXPE)

-Below are key drivers of Expedia's value that present opportunities for upside or downside to the current Trefis price estimate for Expedia:
+Below are the key drivers of Expedia's value that present opportunities for upside or downside to the current Trefis price estimate:

-- Expedia's Market Share of Occupied Hotel Rooms: We currently forecast Expedia's share of the occupied hotel rooms globally to increase from 2.5% in 2012 to 2.7% by 2019.
-There could be a 6% downside to the Trefis price estimate if Expedia's share remained flat over our forecast horizon instead.
+- Expedia's Market Share of Occupied Hotel Rooms: We currently forecast Expedia's share of the occupied hotel rooms globally to increase from 3.4% in 2014 to 4% by the end of our forecast period.
+There could be a more than 10% downside to the Trefis price estimate if Expedia's market share in hotel bookings remained flat over our forecast horizon.

-- EBITDA Margin on Hotel Bookings: We currently forecast EBITDA Margin from Hotel Bookings to increase from 17.56% in 2012 to 18.2% by 2019.
-There would be a 17% upside to the Trefis price estimate if the margins were to increase to the historical levels of 23%-24% over our forecast period.
+- EBITDA Margin on Hotel Bookings: We currently forecast EBITDA Margin from Hotel Bookings to remain around 17% throughout our forecast period.
+There would be a 15% upside to the Trefis price estimate if the margins were to increase to the historical levels of 23% over our forecast period.

 Egencia Corporate Travel Services

-- EBITDA Margin on Egencia Corporate Travel Services: We currently forecast EBITDA Margin for Expedia's Egencia Corporate Travel Services to increase from 12.3% in 2012 to close to 13% by 2019.
-There would be a marginal downside to the Trefis price estimate if the EBITDA Margins were to decline to the historical levels of close to 7% by the end of the forecast period.
+- EBITDA Margin on Egencia Corporate Travel Services: We currently forecast EBITDA Margin for Expedia's Egencia Corporate Travel Services to increase from 13.7% in 2014 to close to 15% by the end of our forecast period.
+There would be a marginal downside to the Trefis price estimate if the EBITDA Margins were to decline to the historical levels of to 15% by the end of our forecast period.

-Expedia (NASDAQ: EXPE) is the largest online travel services provider in the world, in terms of booking volumes.
-It operates online travel portals such as expedia.com, hotels.com and hotwire.com that help connect travelers with travel suppliers such as hotels, airlines, cruises and car rentals companies.
+Expedia (NASDAQ: EXPE) is the second largest online travel service provider in the world, in terms of booking volumes.
+It operates online travel portals such as expedia.com, hotels.com and hotwire.com, that help connect travelers with travel suppliers, such as hotels, airlines, cruises and car rentals companies.

 Expedia's corporate travel business, Egencia (egencia.com), provides custom travel products and services to corporate travelers and businesses seeking to optimize travel costs and to improve their employees travel experiences.

-While serving as a global travel marketplace, Expedia broadly makes money by either (i) acting as a travel agent and charging a commission (known as the processing fee or the booking fee) on every transaction or by (ii) acting as a merchant and purchasing the travel inventory (air tickets and hotel stays) from the travel providers (airlines and hotels) in bulk at discounted prices and selling the same to the customers at a premium.
-In addition to this, Expedia sells advertising on its websites and companies (mostly travel suppliers-hotels and airlines) either pay-per-click or pay a flat fee for the duration of advertising.
+While serving as a global travel marketplace, Expedia broadly makes money by either (i) acting as a travel agent and charging a commission (known as the processing fee or the booking fee) on every transaction, or by (ii) acting as a merchant and purchasing the travel inventory (air tickets and hotel stays) from the travel providers (airlines and hotels) in bulk at discounted prices and selling the same to the customers at a premium.
+In addition to this, Expedia sells advertising on its websites, and companies (mostly travel suppliers-hotels and airlines) either pay-per-click or pay a flat fee for the duration of advertising.
+Trivago, the meta-search engine acquired by Expedia in 2012, is the primary source of advertising revenues for Expedia.

 Expedia's Hotel Bookings business is the primary source of value for the following reason.